-(ii) Fair Value of Share Based Payment Transactions
+(i) Fair Value of Share Based Payment Transactions

-The fair value of the Employee Option Plan and Loan Share Plan are measured using a Black-Scholes model.
+The fair value of the employee option plan and loan share plan are measured using the Black-Scholes formula.
 Measurement inputs include share price on measurement date, exercise price of the instrument, expected volatility, weighted average expected life of the instrument, risk-free interest rate.

-(iii) Impairment of exploration and evaluation assets
+(ii) Impairment of exploration and evaluation assets

-The ultimate recoupment of the value of exploration and evaluation assets is dependent on successful development and commercial exploitation, or alternatively, sale, of the underlying mineral exploration properties.
+The ultimate recoupment of the value of exploration and evaluation assets is dependent on successful development and commercial exploitation, or alternatively sale, of the underlying mineral exploration properties.
 The Consolidated Group undertakes at least on an annual basis, a comprehensive review for indicators of impairment of those assets.
 Should an indicator of impairment exist, there is significant estimation and judgement in determining the inputs and assumptions used in determining the recoverable amounts.